-Following the disposal of ABF Deutschland Holdings GmbH to a fellow subsidiary undertaking on 6 December 2022, the Company has ceased IAS 21 investment hedging.
+In 2023, the Company disposed of its investment in ABF Deutschland Holdings GmbH and therefore, the Company ceased applying IAS 21 investment hedging.

-The fair value adjustments of the Euro loan were booked in the income statement to offset the revaluation of the designated portion of the hedged item.
+The fair value adjustments of the Euro loan were booked in the prior year income statement to offset the revaluation of the designated portion of the hedged item.

-23. Holding Company
+24. Holding Company